Almost everyone experiences fear of failure. This fear prevents you from taking action and trying, because you fear you might fail.

 The Chinese philosopher Lau Tzu said, “Failure is an opportunity.”

-” It can be an opportunity to examine your mistakes, improve your knowledge, make an extra effort and do better the next time.
+Failure can be an opportunity to examine your mistakes, improve your knowledge, make an extra effort and do better the next time.

 - Failure can also be a good opportunity to consider changing direction and explore new territories.

 In spite of past failures, never give up on yourself, always believe in yourself, and always remember to wish yourself the highest good.
+This attitude would help you overcome the fear of failure.

 About the Author